 A highly-regarded urban educator in New Jersey for over twenty years, Principal Baruti Kafele distinguished himself as a master teacher and a transformational school leader.
-As an elementary school teacher in East Orange, NJ, in addition to his selection as the East Orange School District and Essex County Public Schools Teacher of the Year, Principal Kafele was a New Jersey State Teacher of the Year finalist and a recipient of the New Jersey Education Association Award of Excellence.
+As an elementary school teacher in East Orange, NJ, he was selected as the East Orange School District and Essex County Public Schools Teacher of the Year, he was a New Jersey State Teacher of the Year finalist, and a recipient of the New Jersey Education Association Award of Excellence.

 As a middle and high school principal, Principal Kafele led the transformation of four different New Jersey urban schools, including “The Mighty” Newark Tech, which went from a low-performing school in need of improvement to national recognition, which included U.S. News and World Report Magazine recognizing it three times as one of America’s best high schools.

-One of the most sought-after education speakers in America, Principal Kafele is “ON FIRE!”
+One of the most sought-after education speakers in America, Principal Kafele is impacting America’s schools.
 He has delivered more than one thousand conference keynotes and professional development workshops over the past seven years since leaving his principalship in 2011.
 An expert in the area of “attitude transformation,” Principal Kafele is the leading authority for providing effective classroom and school leadership strategies toward closing what he coined, the “Attitude Gap.”